deta/space-docs/src/content/docs/use/space-apps/using-apps.md

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:300px;" src="/docs_assets/use/using-apps-5.png"/></div>

-Clicking the notification will show you an update menu for the app, including release notes the developer provides, which describe what’s new.
+Clicking the notification will show you an update menu for the app, including release notes the developer provides, which describe what's new.

 ![using-apps-6](/docs_assets/use/using-apps-6.png)

 To install the update, click the **Install App Update** button.
-As a user, updates are opt in — you’re free to stay with the current version of your app.
-In the future, you’ll be able to roll your app back to previous versions.
+As a user, updates are opt in — you're free to stay with the current version of your app.
+In the future, you'll be able to roll your app back to previous versions.

 ## API Keys